I. REGISTERING YOUR VEHICLE

 - Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College’s property.

-- The person registering the vehicle and in violation of parking regulations will be responsible for all violations of the registered vehicle.
+- The person registering the vehicle will be responsible for all parking violations of the registered vehicle.

-- The operator and/or the owner of the vehicle shall be responsible for all violations for registered and unregistered vehicles.
+- The operator/owner of the vehicle shall be responsible for all violations of an unregistered vehicle.